SchulzLab/EpiExpress/README.md

 ### 1. Download Pre-Trained Models from Zenodo

 Before running the predictions, you need to download the pre-trained models from Zenodo.
-The models are provided as a zip file containing 28,000 Random Forest models, one for each gene.
+The models for each methods are provided as a tar file containing ~ 28,000 models, one for each gene.

 **Steps:**
 - Go to the [Zenodo record](https://zenodo.org/records/13945441).